Provable Differentially Private Computation of the Cross-Attention Mechanism: Discussion

 \section{Discussion}

-\paragraph{How do we extend to self-attention?} As self-attention is a more fundamental module in LGMs, we would like to extend our data structure to this setting.
+\textbf{How do we extend to self-attention and other data structures?} As self-attention is a more fundamental module in LGMs, we would like to extend our data structure to this setting.
 However, the challenge we faced was the dynamic update in tree nodes for each query for self-attention, which our current analysis does not support.
 How we can solve this challenge is crucial, and we leave it as our future direction.
+Moreover, we observe that \cite{lmh+15} introduces the DP matrix mechanism, which offers an alternative to our currently used binary tree data structure.
+A preliminary idea for extending this is as follows: consider $A = \exp(Q K^\top / d)$ as defined in Definition~\ref{def:cross}, where $Q$ of size $m \times d$ represents the query matrix with $m$ linear queries, and $K$ serves as the database.
+Leveraging the results from \cite{lmh+15}, we could design an alternative algorithm to enhance the current binary tree data structure, \textsc{DPTree}.
+We leave this exploration for future work.

-\paragraph{Why not add noise in some other places?} Where and how to add DP noises is an important problem to ask during the DP algorithm design.
+\textbf{Why not add noise to some other places?} Where and how to add DP noises is an important problem to ask during the DP algorithm design.
 In this paper, we consider the problem of $\sum_{i=1}^n w_i \exp(\langle x_i, y \rangle/d)$ where $y, x_i \in [0,R]^d$ and $w \in [-R_w, R_w]^n$ (Definition~\ref{def:softmax_activation}).
-Notice that the only place where we add noises is in the most basic building block data structure \textsc{DPTree} (Algorihtm~\ref{alg:init} and \ref{alg:query}).
-From Lemma~\ref{lem:sensitivity_summation} and the way we initialize \textsc{DPTree} in Algorithm~\ref{alg:preprocessing_one_d}, we can see that the sensitivity $\Delta$ of this problem is $2R_w$.
+Notice that the only place where we add noises is in the most basic building block data structure \textsc{DPTree} (Algorithm~\ref{alg:init}).
+From Lemma~\ref{lem:sensitivity_summation} and the way we initialize \textsc{DPTree} in Algorithm~\ref{alg:preprocessing_one_d}, we see that the sensitivity $\Delta$ of this problem is $2R_w$.
 A simple method for adding noise involves adding $n$ noises to a length $n$ array, with each item $w_i \exp(\langle x_i, y \rangle/d)$ for $i \in [n]$.
 However, this approach increases the error by a factor of $n$ by basic composition (Fact~\ref{fac:basic_composition}) and also makes the model dependent on the number of queries.
 Besides, it only supports a single query and requires rebuilding the tree for each new query, rendering it impractical.
 In contrast, our current noise-adding technique (Lines~\ref{line:add_noise_b} and \ref{line:add_noise_c} of Algorithm~\ref{alg:init}) utilizes a summation tree such that the error only increases by a factor of $\poly \log n$.
 This method also supports multiple queries, eliminating the need to rebuild the tree each time.